Tips to STOP Grazing & Snacking

 Schedule Your Meals

-Frequent grazing may be due to an irregular meal schedule, causing fluctuations in blood sugar levels and leading to constant hunger.
+Frequent snacking may be due to an irregular meal schedule, causing fluctuations in blood sugar levels and leading to constant hunger.
 Studies show that regularly scheduled meals stabilize these levels, making you feel satiated longer.

 Stick with three square meals regularly throughout the day instead of sporadic eating sessions.